In this guide, we examine the reasons why investing in solar panels might be the right option for you.

 Lower your carbon footprint

-According to Dr Paul Dean of University College Cork, up to 1 million roofs in Ireland could be fitted with solar panels.
+However, according to Dr. Paul Deane, Senior Research Scientist in Clean Energy at University College Cork, up to 1 million roofs in Ireland could be fitted with solar panels.
 So if you’re looking for a way to help the environment then installing solar panels on your home is the perfect way to do it.
 You’ll even be able to produce free electricity at the same time!

 However, with the planning permission for solar panels being removed and the benefits of them becoming more well-known, many households have seen themselves being placed on waiting lists due to solar panel installers being in such high demand.